Director of Digital Engineering Transformation at Mercedes-AMG Petronas Motorsport

 As Technical Director, Geoff played an integral part in the BAR team’s rise up the F1 order, culminating in a second place finish in the 2004 World Constructors’ Championship standings.
 In 2007, Geoff would move to Red Bull Racing, helping the team move from mid-pack to challenging for regular race wins before stepping down as Technical Director in 2009.

-Following a brief spell at the all-new Hispania Racing Team, Geoff returned to Brackley, now operating under the Mercedes name, at the end of 2011, adding three four more Constructors’ titles to his tally as Mercedes-AMG Petronas Motorsport claimed an historic quadruple of crowns in 2014, 2015 and, 2016 and 2017.
+Following a brief spell at the all-new Hispania Racing Team, Geoff returned to Brackley, now operating under the Mercedes name, at the end of 2011, adding three five more Constructors’ titles to his tally as Mercedes-AMG Petronas Motorsport claimed an historic five crowns in 2014, 2015 and, 2016, 2017 and 2018.

 Since returning to Brackley, which particular moment sticks out the most in Geoff’s mind?
 “My favourite memory with the team is receiving the Constructors’ trophy for the Team on the podium in Monza,” he explains.